Reid04278/group3-project3/README.md

 ## Comparing food cost prices overtime internationally

-This project is an example on how to take data and visualise using the following:
+This project is an example on how to take data and visualize it using the following:

-* Collect and clean data using python
+* Collect and clean data using Python
 * Put data into data frames using Pandas
-* Import cleaned data from python to sql data base using Pgadmin
+* Import cleaned data from python to SQL data base using Pgadmin
-* Use flask api with Javascript to create visaulzations
+* Use flask api with JavaScript to create visualizations

 ## Built with